My Approach

 Cut Through BS (CTB)

 Clear communication is a superpower.
 This tool helps clients tell their story with confidence, express themselves honestly, and interact more effectively in personal, professional, and everyday situations.
 CTB is about problem ownership - identifying what the real problem is, owning it, and keeping it real.
 It means setting clear boundaries for yourself and others, and cutting through the BS that gets in the way of healthy relationships.
 When clients learn to shift from blame ("you") to responsibility ("I"), they gain clarity, self-respect, and strong connections.
 CTB is empowering, practical, and straight to the point - a communication skill that cuts through noise and gives clients their voice back.
+One must be willing to go there and have what I call a thick skin.

 Summary: